-- "An environmental factor is something that influences an entity, community, or ecosystem but is more general [i.e. wide ranging] than an interaction between constituent entities." - It can be - Something that affects the whole environment (a change in copyright law, a university-level review of national research output) - Something affecting particular entities or species (the availability of a funding stream for Open Access publishing costs) - ◆ A direct effect from an entity not involved in the particular environment under consideration (competition for funding or political manoeuvring) - Something that would be an interaction if considered on another scale (the release of a new specification, or an new trend in the web environment)
+- "An environmental factor is something that influences an entity, community, or ecosystem but is more general [i.e. wide ranging] than an interaction between constituent entities." - It can be - Something that affects the whole environment (a change in copyright law, a university-level review of national research output, added functionality form Blackboard or Moodle) - Something affecting particular entities or species (the availability of a funding stream for content creation, to explore the application of new technology) - A direct effect from an entity not involved in the particular environment under consideration (competition for funding or political manoeuvring) - Something that would be an interaction if considered on another scale (the release of a new specification, or an new trend in the web environment)